paulwib/vagrant-coreos-docker-apache-example/README.md

 * `-t test-apache` means tag the resulting container with the name "test-apache" (more about tagging below)

 * ` - < /home/core/share/Dockerfile` means read the build instructions from this Dockerfile (which is read via STDIN) which is in the shared directory set up in the Vagrantfile

+Here's a rough explanation of what the steps in the Dockerfile do:

+1. Create a new container based on the Ubuntu container
+1. Set up `aptitude` and runs `apt-get update` to update all the Ubuntu packages in the normal way
+1. Install apache and php5
+1. Set up apache environment
+1. Tell the container to expose port 80
+1. Set an entry point to run apache when the container starts
+1. Issue a command to run apache in the foreground - this is important as normally a container exits after a command is completed, by running it in the foreground it won't exit

 To explain about the tagging step, Docker works in a similar way to git, in that changes to a container are committed and can be pushed and pulled from repositories.
 There is a public repository of pre-built containers you can use to base your own containers on.
 It's also possible to have private repositories too, although this is all very alpha at the moment.